WebOrigami/projector/README.md

 # Origami Projector

-Origami Projector (hereafter, “Projector”) is an experimental editor and evaluation system for quickly iterating on code, data, and content.
+Origami Projector (hereafter, Projector) is an editor and expression evaluation system for quickly iterating on code, data, and content.

 Projector shortens the conventional cycle in which you edit a text file (e.g., a markdown file), run some code to generate an affected artifact (a HTML file incorporating that content), view the artifact, then edit again.

-Edit → Run → View → repeat
+Edit → Run → View → (repeat)

-Projector is aimed at traditional developers, designers, as well as other people that may have a degree of technical proficiency but do not think of themselves as coders.
+Projector is aimed at traditional developers, designers, as well as people with a degree of technical proficiency but who do not think of themselves as coders.
 To that end, Projector is envisioned as a standalone application for performing tasks which are normally done with a terminal.

-Projector is designed to coexist with other design and development tools such as IDEs (e.g., Microsoft VS Code, NeoVim), text editing applications (Obsidian, iA Writer), and command-line tools (Origami, node).
+Projector is designed to coexist with other design and development tools such as code editors (e.g., Microsoft VS Code, NeoVim), text editing applications (Obsidian, iA Writer), and command-line shells (bash).

 ## Current status

 Projector is an experimental application.
 The initial feature set is small and designed to be reasonably self-consistent, but even an extremely basic file-editing application carries high user expectations.
 If you find a bug, please report it.

 The focus at this early stage is confirming the idea’s viability and working out the proper shape of the tool.
-The current app experience is all but certain to have bugs or rough edges, but hopefully it’s good enough to envision what you’d really like the application to do and be motivated to provide feedback.
-Experience suggests that feedback will direct the app’s evolution in directions that are hard to imagine at this point; don’t get too attached to anything yet.
+The current app experience is all but certain to have bugs and rough edges; hopefully it’s good enough to envision what you’d really like the application to do and be motivated to provide feedback.
+Experience suggests that feedback will direct the app’s evolution in directions that are hard to imagine at this point, so don’t get too attached to anything yet.

 The application should be sufficient to perform basic editing of Origami projects.
 You should be able to:

-- Install the application on macOS.
+- Install the application on macOS with Apple silicon.
-- Open and save text files.
 - Issue Origami commands and see the results immediately appear in the result pane.
-- Edit a text file and automatically reload the result.
+- Edit a text file (.md, .js, .ori, etc.) and see the result pane automatically reload.
 - If the displayed HTML contains links, browse within the local site.

 Out of scope for now:

+- Adjusting or disabling auto-save or auto-reload
+- Manually setting the default site for a project
 - Window or Linux versions
 - Dark mode
 - Window pane management (showing, hiding, resizing)